Douglas W. Mitchell: Academic background

-Mitchell earned a bachelor of science in economics from Georgia Tech (1974) and a Ph.D. from Princeton University (1978).
+Mitchell earned a Bachelor of Science in economics from Georgia Tech (1974) and a Ph.D. from Princeton University (1978).
 He was a faculty member in the economics departments of Temple University, the University of Texas-Austin, and West Virginia University.
 He retired as a full professor from West Virginia University in 2003, at the age of 49, to devote himself more fully to wide-ranging contributions outside of economics, including editing Wikipedia.

 Career

-In the period from 1978 to 2003 Mitchell served on 23 economics Ph.D. dissertation committees at West Virginia University, the University of Texas-Austin, and Temple University, and was the dissertation chair on 10 dissertation committees (His students include Herbert E. Taylor and Gregory Gelles).
-Mitchell published 75 refereed journal articles in such journals as American Economic Review, Journal of Finance, Management Science, International Economic Review, Journal of Econometrics, The Economic Journal, Journal of Financial and Quantitative Analysis, Journal of Business and Economic Statistics, Journal of Money, Credit, and Banking, Public Choice, Mathematical Gazette, and Cryptologia.
-He was a member of the Editorial Advisory Board of the Journal of Economics and Business for the periods 1978-1986 and 1991-1998.
+In the period from 1978 to 2003, Mitchell served on 23 economics Ph.D. dissertation committees at West Virginia University, the University of Texas-Austin, and Temple University, and was the dissertation chair on 10 dissertation committees.
+(His students include Herbert E. Taylor and Gregory Gelles).
+Mitchell published 75 refereed journal articles in such journals as the American Economic Review, the Journal of Finance, Management Science, the International Economic Review, the Journal of Econometrics, The Economic Journal, the Journal of Financial and Quantitative Analysis, the Journal of Business and Economic Statistics, the Journal of Money, Credit, and Banking, Public Choice, Mathematical Gazette, and Cryptologia.
+He was a member of the Editorial Advisory Board of the Journal of Economics and Business for the periods 1978-1986 and 1991–1998.

 Contributions

-Mitchell’s contributions are notably diverse.
+Mitchell's contributions are notably diverse.
 In addition to publications in various subfields of economics and finance, his body of work includes contributions to mathematics, statistics, chaos theory, optimal control, and cryptology.
 His work in statistics which introduces a Polynomial Inverse Lag (PIL) specification for estimating time-series regression models (Mitchell and Speaker, 1986 and Speaker, Mitchell, and Gelles, 1989) is applied extensively.
-See for instance Kennedy (2003, p.
+For instance, Kennedy (2003, p.
 224), and the Shazam regression package which incorporates Mitchell and Speaker's PIL procedure as an option in OLS regression.